Professional Development Workshops at Your School

 Applications for the 2020-21 school year are due April 30, 2020.

 - Six workshops over the course of a school year to help foster a culture of outdoor awareness and environmental stewardship at your school: one session for a leadership team, four sessions for teachers/aids/volunteers, and one session in which students participate in the installation of a wildlife habitat of your choice.
 Workshops cover topics and resources that are available on your school grounds in different seasons, encouraging the use of the outdoors all year long!

 - Materials that support the program and allow teachers to easily implement activities including tools and equipment, field guides and other references, activity guides and handouts, and plants and other resources for your habitat project.

 - A session with students to create or enhance an area for wildlife and learning on your school grounds.
 Typical projects include butterfly gardens, bird observation areas, and water gardens/mini ponds.

-To be considered for the 2019–2020 school year, please review the UTOTES Workshop Schedule and submit the three online application forms no later than April 17, 2019.
-Schools will be notified of the selections in May.
+To be considered for the 2020–2021 school year, please review the UTOTES Workshop Schedule and submit the three online application forms no later than April 30, 2020.
+Schools will be notified of the selection in May.

 - UTOTES Application — General Information

 - UTOTES Application — Principal's Form *To be completed by principal

 - UTOTES Application — Lead Teacher's Form *To be completed by lead and co-lead teachers

 Using Your School Grounds as a Teaching Resource